 In one study of dreams, 60% of blind people reported dreaming about transport (compared to 28% of sighted people) which is understandably a big cause of anxiety for blind people because of the danger it presents.

 Research has also shown that blind people who never dream visually show very little or no Rapid Eye Movement during the REM phase of sleep.
 They are still capable of having vivid sensory dreams, but they don't show any eye movements.

-This highlights an interesting function of REM sleep: the only reason our eyes are darting all about the place is because they are scanning a visual dream world.
-The dreams of blind people suggest there is no other reason for it.
+This highlights an interesting function of REM: our eyes dart all about the place because they're scanning a visual dream world.
+The fact that it's missing in the dreams of blind people suggest there is little or no other reason for REM.